UoW-CPC/muscle-orchestrator/README.md

  # move again to the parent directory
  cd ..
  ```
- This sample command performs several steps:
+ This sample command performs several actions:
  1. Reads the file 'dataset.fas' from the folder 'data'.
  2. Splits the dataset in fas files of 50 sequences and save the files in folder 'data/input'.
  3. Adds a prefix to the input files, e.g. 'in-1-dataset.fas', 'in-2-dataset.fas'.
- 4. Creates a log file into the folder 'logs'.
+ 4. Writes details related to this process to a log file into the folder 'logs'.
 Log filename: muscle-orchestrator.log.

  __Example:__ In case the 'dataset.fas' file contains 120 sequences, this result to three files in the input folder:
  * in-1-dataset.fas, file that contains sequences 1 to 50.